JeroenSchmidt/data-science-coursera/Stanford - Machine Learning/Material/Lecture Notes/Week 4 Notes.md

 For 100 features, if we wanted to make them quadratic we would get $\frac{(100+2−1)!}{(2⋅(100−1)!)}=5050$ resulting new features.

 We can approximate the growth of the number of new features we get with all quadratic terms with $O(n^2/2)$.

-And if you wanted to include all cubic terms in your hypothesis, the features would grow asymptotically at $O(n^3)$.
+If you wanted to include all cubic terms in your hypothesis, the features would grow asymptotically at $O(n^3)$.
 These are very steep growths, so as the number of our features increase, the number of quadratic or cubic features increase very rapidly and becomes quickly impractical.

 **Example**: let our training set be a collection of $50$ x $50$ pixel black-and-white photographs, and our goal will be to classify which ones are photos of cars.
 Our feature set size is then $n = 2500$ if we compare every pair of pixels.

 Now let's say we need to make a quadratic hypothesis function.
 With quadratic features, our growth is $O(n^2/2)$.
 So our total features will be about $2500^2/2=3125000$, which is very impractical.

-Neural networks offers an alternate way to perform machine learning when we have complex hypotheses with many features.
+***Neural networks offers an alternate way to perform machine learning when we have complex hypotheses with many features.***
 # Neurons and the Brain

 Neural networks are limited imitations of how our own brains work.
 They've had a big recent resurgence because of advances in computer hardware.